New priest will sign Mass for deaf as part of service

 “They could still attend Mass and things would look more or less the same, but they would have difficulty sitting there and being able to actively participate,” Hughes said.

 Deacon Peter Bernier, who oversees specialized ministries for the diocese, said he couldn’t put a number on how many parishioners are deaf or hearing impaired.
-The diocese, he said, has four American Sign Language interpreters who interpret Masses around the greater Portland area and has had a deaf priest from Massachusetts sign a Mass at St. Maximilian Kolbe Church in Scarborough, but the pandemic has put those offerings on hold.
+The diocese, he said, has four American Sign Language interpreters who interpret Masses around the greater Portland area and has had The Rev. Joseph Bruce, a deaf priest from Massachusett,s sign a Mass once a month at St. Maximilian Kolbe Church in Scarborough, but the pandemic has put those offerings on hold.
 Bernier said the hope is to restart interpreted Masses soon.

 “We want to make sure those who are deaf and hearing impaired fell welcome.
 We want them to be able to fully participate in Masses,” Bernier said.